gsandoval09/BudgetTracker/README.md

 # BudgetTracker
 This Budget Tracker application is designed to function while a user is online and if they are offline.
 With the ability to update their budgeting information away from from and on the go, it is essential an app such as this one works properly to give users that power to work on the go without worry that their work wont be updated.
 The purpose for this application is exactly that.

-## Getting Started
+Updating your budget offline and/or lonline has never been easier!